 For history lovers, Cusco offers hotels combining past eras’ charm with modern amenities.

-- Belmond Hotel Monasterio Cusco: Five-star hotel in an ancient monastery with colonial decor, restaurant, bar, and a collection of Religious Paintings.
+- Belmond Hotel Monasterio Cusco: Five-star hotel in an ancient monastery with colonial decor, restaurant, bar, and a collection of religious paintings.
 Address: Calle Plazoleta Nazarenas 337, Cusco, Peru.

 - JW Marriott El Convento Cusco: Luxury hotel in a 16th-century convent, near the Plaza de Armas.
 It has 153 rooms, a spa, a jacuzzi, a fusion restaurant, and a pool.
 Address: Esquina de la Calle Ruinas 432 y San Agustín, Cusco, Peru.